UpGado/upgado.github.io/_posts/2020-10-03-python-shenanigans.md

 4522253072 -> 2
 ```

 So, a variable in Python is a pointer to a value.
-Functions are no exception.
+Functions are variables.
 The value of a function is an object that contains information about the function's arguments and the instructions that are followed to execute it.
 Can we mess with that object?
 Of course.

 We define a function called `add_one`: